 Death/doom metal (also written as death doom, doom death and doom/death) is a genre that mixes the slow, mournful atmosphere of doom metal with the aggression of death metal.
 The tendency to slow down death metal music started in the late 80’s.
 This led to a death/doom explosion in the early 90’s; especially in England, Sweden and Finland.
 Below is a timeline that captures some of the most important bands and releases from the genre.
+Read 10 essential death/doom metal albums to explore the releases marked in the graphic.

 Important bands in the style

-A few of the most famous death/doom metal bands are Paradise Lost, (early) Katatonia, (early) Anathema, Swallow the Sun, Amorphis, My Dying Bride and Novembers Doom.
+Some of the most famous death/doom metal bands are Paradise Lost, (early) Katatonia, (early) Anathema, Swallow the Sun, Amorphis, My Dying Bride and Novembers Doom.
 It’s also popular to include the slower, dirgier death metal bands like Asphyx, Autopsy, Incantation and Winter.

 Some of the originators abandoned the death metal elements and explored other music styles.
 Katatonia and Anathema turned to clean vocals and various rock influences.
 Paradise Lost did the same before returning to death/doom in the 2010’s.